SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 Depending on the type of device and the integration into Cumulocity you can configure device-side geo-fencing and motion detection.

->Additionally, when this feature is activated and the device is compatible, Cell ID information can be used to determine the position of the device.
+>When this feature is activated and the device is compatible, Cell ID information can be used to determine the position of the device.
 Currently, the services from [Combain](https://combain.com/) and [Google](https://developers.google.com/maps/documentation/geolocation/intro) are supported.
 The user can see the tracks based on both data, or filter out GPS based data or Cell ID based data.

 ### <a name="identity"></a>Identity